Sunday, October 05, 2025

 rebooting...

-8. wait 2-5 minutes until presented with a login.
+8. wait a few minutes until presented with a login.
 DO NOT LOGIN!

 9. press the reset switch once with a paperclip.